 A bidet has multiple forms but there are three main ones.
 The word itself originally comes from France.
-It is traced back to the 1700s where a porcelain bowl with legs was filled with water and used.
+It is traced back to the 1700s when a porcelain bowl with legs was filled with water and used.
 The word “bidet” means pony and is thought to represent the way in which you straddle over it.

 The modern version of this basin kind is similar to a sink and has a tap at the top.
 You turn the tap on, sit over it after going to the bathroom and wash yourself.

-The second kind is the style popular in Japan which is in built into the toilet and fully electric.
-Operated by a button, it comes out from inside the toilet bowl and sprays upwards.
+The second kind is the style popular in Japan, which is built into the toilet and is fully electric.
+Operated by a button, it emerges from the toilet bowl and sprays upwards.

-The third kind which is more common in the Middle East and Asia is called a spray bidet or shower bidet.
-It is a hose connected to the mains water that you use while sat on the toilet.
-It has a small lever you push with your thumb in order to spray the water.
-This is called a shatafa.
+The third kind, which is more common in the Middle East and Asia, is called a spray bidet or shower bidet.
+It is a hose connected to the main water and use while sitting on the toilet.
+It has a small lever you push with your thumb to spray the water.
+This is called a shatafa or shattaf.